PieterjanRobbe/GaussianRandomFields.jl/README.md

 ## Key Features

-* Generation of stationary (isotropic and anisotropic) and separable non-stationary covariance functions.
+* Support for stationary (isotropic and anisotropic) and separable non-stationary covariance functions.
 * We provide most standard covariance functions such as Gaussian, Exponential and Mat&eacute;rn covariances.
 Adding a user-defined covariance function is very easy.
 * Implementation of most common methods to generate Gaussian random fields: Cholesky factorization, Karhunen-Lo&egrave;ve expansion and circulant embedding.
 * Easy generation of Gaussian random fields defined on a Finite Element mesh.